PID Controller Tuning & Advanced Process Control Techniques

 Model-based Control Definition of model-based control.
 Review of applications which require model-based control; examples and simulation of how model-based controllers can improve your process control.

-Day 3 - Boilers and Power Generation *Optional*
+Day 3 - Boilers and Power Gen*

 Optionally, on day 3, get an overview of all critical boiler control loops and control methods, as well as step-by-step techniques for tuning each application area.
 We will also discuss common difficulties, pitfalls, and special considerations that often make proper boiler tuning so challenging.
 Hands-on exercises throughout the training will help attendees better understand boiler tuning principles.